Skin Health Gummies: What Really Makes Them Hold Up

 • Flavor shifts from oxygen exposure and aroma loss

-At KorNutra, packaging is treated as part of the product system, not the final step.
-Bottle and closure selection, seal integrity, and moisture management have to match how the gummy behaves-not how the gummy looks on day one.
+At KorNutra, we treat packaging as part of the product system, not the final step.
+Bottle and closure selection, seal integrity, and moisture management must match how the gummy behaves — not how it looks on day one.

 Quality Control That Tracks the Issues Consumers Actually Notice